 As the largest Franciscan institution of higher education in North America we serve students of all faiths and ages.
-The main campus is in northern Milwaukee, with classes held at locations throughout Wisconsin, Minnesota, and Illinois.
+The campus is in northern Milwaukee, with classes held at other locations throughout Wisconsin, Minnesota, and Illinois.

 is one of the few Franciscan institutions in North America that grants a

 The University is led by President James P. Loftus and a Board of Trustees made up primarily

 Our University is a close knit community.
 The student/faculty

 faculty and staff are committed to the values of St. Francis of Assisi

 (1181-1226): creating a caring community, sharing compassion for others,

 Total enrollment for 2013-14 is nearly 4,400.
 About

 36.9% of Stritch undergraduate students are ethnic minorities (African-American